Use Your Network (part 1): One of the 4 strategies to find a job

 If the business or the visa is not present

-If you cannot find your company on the list, or if the visa for which you are eligible is not in the list of visas for which the company can potentially sponsor someone, don’t mess up!!
-Act VERY quickly!
+If you cannot find your company on the list, or if the visa for which you are eligible is not on the list of visas for which the company can potentially sponsor someone, don’t mess up!
+Act very quickly!

-Or he will tell you that he will inquire about visas, and get back to you once he has more information.
+Or he will tell you he will inquire about visas and get back to you once he has more information.
 If he tells you that, know that it’s already too late!

 • Your interviewer will contact a lambda immigration lawyer.
 Keep in mind there are about 185 existing visas!
-Even a good immigration lawyer is not an expert on all visas–it’s NOT possible!
-Usually, an immigration lawyer will be an expert on up to 10 kinds of visas, max.
-So what’s the chance you end up with a good lawyer who’s an expert on the visa for which you are eligible?
+Even a good immigration lawyer is not an expert on all visas–it’s impossible!
+Usually, an immigration lawyer will be an expert on up to 10 kinds of visas.
+So, what’s the chance you end up with a good lawyer who’s an expert on the visa for which you are eligible?
 1 in 20.
 Ouch.

 The result?
-He will come back to you with the most beautiful phrase of all time: “We do not sponsor visa applicants.” 🙁
+He will return to you with the most beautiful phrase of all time: “We do not sponsor visa applicants.” 🙁

-That’s exactly what happened to Maxime, and that’s exactly what happens every day to candidates who don’t find me and this post before their first exchange with their company.
+That’s exactly what happened to Maxime and what happens every day to candidates who don’t find me and this post before their first exchange with their company.

-So…even before having your first exchange with the company, you need to have all the knowledge you can on the strengths of the visa for which you are eligible.
+So, even before having your first exchange with the company, you need to be as informed as possible about the strengths of the visa for which you are eligible.

-Because if you really want to make it work, you have to educate the company on the type of visa, the way you will get it, who will take care of the procedure and paperwork, how long it will take, etc. Your goal is to reassure the company by completely lifting the fog on this visa.
+Because if you want to make it work, you must educate the company on the type of visa, how you will get it, who will take care of the procedure and paperwork, how long it will take, etc. You aim to reassure the company by completely lifting the fog on this visa.

-Once you have passed the Visa Simulator, you will know for which type of visa you are eligible AND you will receive all the information you need to get it!
+Once you have passed the Visa Simulator, you will know which type of visa you are eligible for and receive all the information you need to get it!

 Be careful!!!
-The visa that the Visa Simulator calculates for you may not fit your particular target company.
+The visa the Visa Simulator calculates for you may not fit your target company.
 So please check the information you receive once you know your visa.
-If the company doesn’t fit, or if you have any questions, contact us (you will need to create a USponsorMe account).
-We work in partnership with several immigration lawyers and can point you to the right organization or lawyer depending on your situation.
+If the company doesn’t fit or you have any questions, contact us (you will need to create a USponsorMe account).
+We work in partnership with several immigration lawyers and can point you to the right organization or lawyer, depending on your situation.

 In summary

-To sum up, you have to follow 4 steps:
+To sum up, you have to follow four steps:

 • Gather all your contacts in one place and enrich your data.

-• Define the HR, HM, and LH and those who are in contact with the United States among your contacts.
+• Define the HR, HM, and LH and those in contact with the United States among your contacts.

 • Contact these HR, HM, and LH.